 Grigorian’s office did not respond to RFE/RL’s Armenian Service immediately today when asked if discussions could shift to a bilateral format, suggesting a written request be sent instead.

 Previously, Grigorian and Mustafayev addressed regional unblocking in a tripartite format that included their Russian counterpart, Alexei Overchuk.
-This format was established under the Moscow-brokered 2020 ceasefire agreement that ended fighting between Armenia and Azerbaijan over Nagorno-Karabakh and outlined Russian control over a transport corridor through Armenia connecting mainland Azerbaijan to its western exclave of Nakhichevan.
+This format was established under the Moscow-brokered 2020 ceasefire agreement that ended fighting between Armenia and Azerbaijan over Nagorno-Karabakh and supposed Russian control over a transport corridor through Armenia connecting mainland Azerbaijan to its western exclave of Nakhichevan.
 However, Armenian Prime Minister Nikol Pashinian has repeatedly ruled out any Russian presence along this potential route, emphasizing Armenia’s need to maintain sovereignty over any transport links passing through its territory.

 As a reflection of the current situation, the Armenian-Russian-Azerbaijani working group on regional unblocking has not convened for over a year now.
 Grigorian noted two weeks ago that the lack of consensus was the primary reason for the group’s inactivity.
 “Until there is such a consensus, it makes no sense to continue discussing the details,” he remarked.